chriswebb09/To-Do-List-Extension-ios-0616/README.md

 Here are the criteria for our multilevel list extension: Tapping on a task should show its sub-items, if any exist.
 Tapping on a sub-item should mark it as complete.
 Once all sub-items are marked as complete, the task should also be marked as complete.
 If no sub-items exist for a task, tapping on a task should mark it as complete.

 #### 1. Create a new class for your sub list items
-* Create `var`'s to capture appropriate sublist information in a collection
+* Create properties to capture appropriate sublist information in a collection
-* Update the `ChecklistItem` class to include a `var` type of your new class
 * Update the data model to include your new class similar to how `CheckListItem` class is handled

 #### 2. Update your views